Trump and the Russia investigation: What to know

 Kushner, too, has been under FBI scrutiny.
 Married to Ivanka Trump, the president’s daughter, Kushner may possess substantial information relevant to the investigation, officials have said.

-Although he’s denied colluding with Russians or knowing of anyone who did so, Kushner has had private meetings with lawmakers on Capitol Hill to discuss the controversial encounter with Veselnitskya that occurred in the summer of 2016.
+Although he has denied colluding with Russians or knowing of anyone who did, Kushner has had private meetings with lawmakers on Capitol Hill to discuss the controversial encounter with Veselnitskya that occurred in the summer of 2016.
 Lawmakers on both sides of the aisle have accused him of not being forthcoming in the information divulged.

 Steve Bannon, Trump’s former White House chief strategist, has agreed to meet with Mueller as part of his investigation, potentially avoiding appearing under subpoena in front of a grand jury.
 And Sessions has already met with Mueller, becoming the highest-ranking administration official thus far to have submitted to questioning.